DanielGavin/ols/README.md

 `enable_procedure_snippet`: Use snippets when completing procedures—adds parenthesis after the name. _(Enabled by default)_

+`enable_checker_only_saved`: Turns on only calling the checker on the package being saved.

 `odin_command`: Allows you to specify your Odin location, instead of just relying on the environment path.

 `checker_args`: Pass custom arguments to `odin check`.